 Inventory Control Level

 It is strongly depend on the reorder level, minimum level, and maximum level.
 Please refer to the explanation of each term below:

 1. Inventory Reorder level

-The correct calculation of the inventory reorder level will ensure that the new ordering arrives when the inventory level is approaching zero.
+The correct calculation of the inventory reorder level will ensure that the new ordering arrives when the inventory is approaching zero.